|

 she is a powerful patron for the teaching profession in these difficult days.
 With her links to England, Scotland and Wales,

-above and beyond the importance of her holiness is that of her God-given mission.
-Even the atheists and agnostics of our day
+she could surely prove a new patron for us all in these lands.
+Yet above and beyond the importance of her holiness is that of her God-given mission.
+Even the atheists

-are conceding the signs of crisis in society.
-They have demonstrated admirably that they do not have an answer.
-It seems clear
+and agnostics of our day are conceding the signs of crisis in society.
+They have demonstrated admirably that they do not have

-that after so many years of abeyance, Teresa's time has come.
-Her mission is to lead us back to God and to a bright and noble
+an answer.
+It seems clear that after so many years of abeyance, Teresa's time has come.
+Her mission is to lead us back to

-future founded on a new and deeper appreciation of the wisdom of Christ.
-Her promoters declare that it is now up to the laity to act and in so doing convince the Holy
+God and to a bright and noble future founded on a deeper appreciation of the wisdom of Christ.
+It is now up to the laity to act and in so doing convince

 |